Need Legal Help Negotiating a Severance Offer?

 Once again, if your employer has such a written policy, you would be well-served to read and understand it in the course of contemplating the severance offer on the table.

-NOTE: As explained in my NOTE on ERISA Plans, above, you would be well-served to download all relevant company materials prior to termination.
+NOTE: As explained in the NOTE on ERISA Plans, above, you would be well-served to download all relevant company materials prior to termination.

 Mandatory Severance Offers, What to Look For - the Release